Pilch-Barnet/NotesForFuture/Plug-in_Updates.md

 # Steps for weekly plugin updates
+There are two different tasks for this really one that the task is just "update plugins" the other is each site has the update task.
+ManageWP has the "update plugin" task.

+When it is the updates task for each site I go in update each plugin and check the wordfence plugin for anything that looks off.

 This is really quick and simple but I just wanted a list for the Event Calenders that have to be check after the updates.